rinki-ku/shipmentlist-edit-update/README.md

-# FreightHub Frontend Coding Challenge
+#Frontend Coding Challenge

-Welcome to the FreightHub frontend coding challenge!
+Welcome to the frontend coding challenge!
 Please read the following instructions carefully.

 **Your goal is to set up an application which enables the user to view and manage shipments.**